secretin/secretin-app/README.md

 # Install

 ```
-npm install
+yarn install
-npm start
+yarn start
 ```
 There is a dependency on secretin-lib, which is not available yet in npm.
 See instructions for install here : https://github.com/secretin/secretin-lib/README.md#install

-then, use `npm link` to link the library.
+then, use `yarn link` to link the library.